wborn/jupnp/README.md

 # Introduction

-jUPnP is a Java UPnP library and has been forked from the Cling project (https://github.com/4thline/cling).
+jUPnP is a Java UPnP library and has been forked from the jUPnP project (https://github.com/4thline/cling).

 # Build Instructions